ikarienator/study-notes/qft-01.md

 The smallest such $n$ is $4$.

-Unfortuneately, the energy eigen values of Dirac equation can be either positive or negative, which implies partiles with negative
+Unfortuneately, the energy eigen values of Dirac equation can be either positive or negative, which implies partiles with negative energy.

 ### Root cause of the issues